-- Exercise is also an especially important factor, exercising regularly before and after surgery can control your blood sugar, boosts overall health by improving your blood circulation, and post-surgery can help reduce swelling, and set yourself up for a faster recovery.
+- Exercise is also an especially important factor, exercising regularly before and after surgery can control your blood sugar, boost overall health by improving your blood circulation, and post-surgery it help reduce swelling, and set yourself up for a faster recovery.

 Diabetes is an important consideration for people undergoing knee joint replacement surgery.
 Both the Doctors and patients need to be mindful when considering major surgery in diabetes.

 Also Read: Knee Replacement Surgery Cost in Delhi